Applications for all tracks are only accepted through ERAS. All positions are only offered through the National Residency Matching Program (NRMP).

 - 1252140P0 Preliminary Internal Medicine (1 year)

-- 1252140P1 Med-Prelim/Neurology (1 year) - reserved for those matching to Neurology at the University of Maryland
+- 1252140P1 Med-Prelim/Neurology (1 year) - reserved for those who match to Neurology at the University of Maryland

-The following materials must be submitted through ERAS no later than December 20:
+The following materials must be submitted through ERAS no later than December 20.
+See specific instructions for each track below.

 - ERAS application